The ADHD Tax Explained: What It Is & Why It Happens

 • Understanding ADHD’s cognitive processes allows for proactive measures for better control.

 And that’s that!
-Have a think about the situations you pay the most “tax” for - bills, appointments, replacing items, fixing the consequences of forgotten items… whatever it is, you’re not the only one dealing with it, and with some gentleness and cleverness there are ways to feel in control.
+Think about the situations you pay the most “tax” for – bills, appointments, replacing items, fixing the consequences of forgotten items… whatever it is, you’re not the only one dealing with it, and with some gentleness and cleverness, there are ways to feel in control.